theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 <%= render_template("Package Action - SSH Default", :action => "install", :package => 'puppet') %>
 ```

-In the same way, you could customize the puppet server or ca server based on what is
+In the same way, you could customize the Puppet server or ca server based on what is
 assigned to the host.
 Before we continue, I want to point out that thanks to the
 fact the remote execution plugin uses the same templating engine, we can easily
 reuse that snippet from provisioning templates.
 The entire job template would look